 Delicious cake and cupcake ideas using strawberry frosting

 - Strawberry lemonade cupcakes: Make a batch of lemon cupcakes with lemon curd filling, then top them with this strawberry frosting and a fresh strawberry!

 - Chocolate covered strawberry cupcakes: Pair strawberry frosting with these moist chocolate cupcakes and top each of them with a chocolate covered strawberry.

-- Strawberry coconut cupcakes: Make my moist vanilla cupcakes and add 1 teaspoon of coconut extra to the batter.
+- Strawberry coconut cupcakes: Make my coconut cupcakes or my moist vanilla cupcakes and add 1 teaspoon of coconut extract to the batter.
 Then frost with strawberry frosting and sprinkle with some shredded sweetened coconut.